Motivation, a powerful yet often difficult to obtain phenomenon.

-Schedule in just five minutes of exercise a day.
+Schedule in just five minutes of a healthy habit a day.
 Write it in your diary.
 Write it on the fridge!
 But pick a time every day for a week and commit to it.

-If your workout doesn’t have a time when it occurs, you’ll usually end up thinking ‘I hope I find the time and willpower to exercise today’.
+If you don’t schedule it in, you’ll usually end up thinking ‘I hope I find the time and willpower to exercise today’.

 Of course, it never happens.

 You’re always waiting to feel motivated and inspired, but you never do.